 In the knee joint there is a layer of smooth cartilage on the lower end of the femur (thigh bone), the upper end of the tibia (shinbone), and the under-surface of the kneecap (patella).
 This cartilage serves as a cushion and gliding surface which allows for smooth motion of the knee.
 “Arthritis” is a wearing away of this smooth cartilage.
 Eventually it wears down to bone.
-Rubbing of bone against bone causes pain and stiffness.
+Rubbing of bone against bone causes pain, swelling, and stiffness.

 What is total knee replacement?

 A total knee replacement is really a “mechanical cartilage” replacement with an artificial surface.
 The knee itself is not replaced, as is commonly thought, just the surfaces where the cartilage on the ends of the bones has worn away.
 This is done with a metal alloy on the femur and tibia, with a plastic bearing sliding surface between the metal parts and beneath the kneecap (patella).
 This creates a new smooth cushion and a functioning joint that does not hurt.

 What are the results of total knee replacement?

 Most patients (~85%) achieve good to excellent results with relief of discomfort and significantly increased activity and mobility.